computer-agents/agent-studio/README.md

     ![](./imgs/recorder_choose_existing.png)
 + Create & Record new task:
     1. Input the task instruction.
-    2. Select the task type (whether is visual task or not).
+    2. Select the task type (whether is a visual task or not).
     3. Select the evaluator from the dropdown list.
     4. Select the evaluator methods from the list table.
-Single click will display the method description in "Docs" and double click will show the method example JSON snippet in "JSON format preview".
+A single click will display the method description in "Docs" and a double click will show the method example JSON snippet in "JSON format preview".
     5. Edit the "Evaluation Steps" input box, which should be a list of steps to evaluate the task.
-The format should match the "evals" field in task configuration JSON format.
+The format should match the "evals" field in the task configuration JSON format.
     6. Click the "Save Task Config/Start Recording" button to start recording.
     ![](./imgs/recorder_create_new.png)